 It’s not the technology, per se, that’s holding it back.
 It’s more about government regulations and consumer acceptance.
 Unlike the other technologies on this list, drones are controversial with their potential for interrupting privacy.
 Many consumers are still wary of the technology, which is just as well since lawmakers all over the world are still scratching their heads about how to regulate it.

-So, we’ll give a gray answer for now and say, yes, drone delivery will have a huge impact on ecommerce, but, no, probably not in 2018.
+So, we’ll give a gray answer for now and say, yes, drone delivery will have a huge impact on ecommerce, but, no, probably not this year.
 We’ll keep you posted next year!

 What Tech Are You Looking Forward To?